 In order to make consistent and continuous progress in relation to SEND provision the Head teacher, governors and SENCo regularly track and review the progress and effectiveness of provision for pupils with SEND.
-St. George's Catholic School also encourages, gathers and reviews feedback from parents, pupils and from staff.
+We also work together with local authority SEND advisory staff to assess and monitor our provision by the use of SEND Audit tools.
+St. George's Catholic School also encourages, gathers and reviews provision in the light of feedback from parents, pupils and from staff.